coder/coder/docs/user-guides/workspace-lifecycle.md

 ## Workspace build times

-In the workspace page, after a successful build, you can see a timing breakdown of the workspace startup process.
-We capture and display both time taken to provision the workspace's compute and all agent startup steps.
-These include any [`coder_script`](https://registry.terraform.io/providers/coder/coder/latest/docs/resources/script)s such as [dotfiles](./workspace-dotfiles.md) or [`coder_app`](https://registry.terraform.io/providers/coder/coder/latest/docs/resources/app) startup.
+After a successful build, you can see a timing breakdown of the workspace startup process from the dashboard.
+We capture and display both time taken to provision the workspace's compute and agent startup steps.
+These include any [`coder_script`](https://registry.terraform.io/providers/coder/coder/latest/docs/resources/script)s such as [dotfiles](./workspace-dotfiles.md) or [`coder_app`](https://registry.terraform.io/providers/coder/coder/latest/docs/resources/app) startups.

 ![Workspace build timings UI](../images/admin/templates/troubleshooting/workspace-build-timings-ui.png)